Hollis Robbins: Academic career

 After receiving her Ph.D., from 2004 to 2006, Robbins was an assistant professor of English at Millsaps College in Jackson, Mississippi.
 In 2004 she also became co-director with Henry Louis Gates, Jr. of the Black Periodical Literature Project at Harvard’s Hutchins Center for African and African American Research.
 From 2006 to 2017 Robbins was a faculty member and then chair of the department of humanities at the Peabody Institute of Johns Hopkins University where she taught a class in film music with Thomas Dolby.
 Robbins was the director of the Center for Africana Studies at Johns Hopkins, from 2014 to 2017.
 From 2014 to 2018, she served on the faculty editorial board of the Johns Hopkins University Press and from 2011 to 2017 served on the board of the $400M Johns Hopkins Federal Credit Union.
 She won the 2014 Johns Hopkins University Alumni Excellence in Teaching Award, a 2015 Johns Hopkins University Discovery Award, and a 2017–2018 fellowship from the National Humanities Center.

 Robbins became dean of humanities at the University of Utah on July 1, 2022.
 Previously, from 2018 to 2022, she was dean of the school of arts and humanities at Sonoma State University in Rohnert Park, California.
 Her research focuses on African American history and literature.
 In 2004, she began collaborating with Henry Louis Gates Jr. and co-edited ' (2004).
 She also co-edited ' (2007) with Gates.
 She has also written on higher education as well as African American poetry and film music.
 She is also a published poet.

 Essayist

-Robbins publishes essays on higher ed (and AI) and book reviews in Inside Higher Ed, Chronicle of Higher Ed, LA Review of Books, and other places.
+Robbins publishes essays on higher ed (and AI) and book reviews in Inside Higher Ed, The Chronicle of Higher Education, the Los Angeles Review of Books, and other places.